-Welcome to The Overly Self-Righteous Critic, where we analyze whether the entertainment pieces we’re handed are actually any good.
+Welcome to The Overly Self-Righteous Critic, an opinion, critic and commentary website, where we analyze entertainment pieces and judge whether they are actually any good.

 Finally, TOSRC is also home to writings on the subject of futurology, mankind’s expansion as a conscious and awakened race, its relationship with space and with the universe, as it is helped along with technology to achieve that vision of oneness.

 I value everybody’s thoughts on these subjects, so feel free to debate any take on the platform and to contribute your own insight.
 I also invite you to follow the blog and subscribe to the newsletter to stay up to date with the latest articles.
 You can also find me on my main blog to learn more about me.
 Happy criticizing!